mitre/im_sample_algorithm/docs/context.md

 ![cartoon graphic of parametric simulation architecture](images/parametric_simulation_cartoon.png)

 A core part of this fast-time simulation has also been publicly released as the [FIM MOPS Aircraft Dynamics & Control Model](https://mitre.github.io/FMACM).
-Review the [dev-talk discussion](dev_talk.md) for more information.

 ### Human-In-The-Loop Simulations